arpitha-5/CareerPathr-Goal-Oriented-Planner/README.md

-CareerPathr – Goal Oriented Planner 🚀
+# 🎯 CareerPathr – Goal-Oriented Planner

 CareerPathr is an innovative, goal-oriented planner built with Python (Flask) and MongoDB.
 It helps users plan, track, and achieve their goals with a structured, user-friendly interface.
 The project is designed for students, professionals, and anyone looking to manage their personal or academic goals efficiently.

 🔹 Features